learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 1. Explain the JavaScript / DOM relationship
 2. Explain "sight words"
 3. Explain "Just Enough JavaScript" concept
-4. Explain that JavaScript Has Things
+4. Explain that JavaScript has things
-5. Explain that JavaScript Has Variables
+5. Explain that JavaScript has variables
-6. Explain that JavaScript Can Compare Things
+6. Explain that JavaScript can compare things
-7. Explain that JavaScript Has Collections
+7. Explain that JavaScript has collections
-8. Explain that JavaScript Is Object-Oriented
+8. Explain that JavaScript is object-oriented
+9. Explain that JavaScript is has loops
-9. Explain that JavaScript Is Has Loops
+9. Explain that JavaScript logs with `console.log`

 ## Explain the JavaScript / DOM Relationship